Equestrian Essentials: Horse Riding Equipment and Horse Clothing

 Taking Care Of Your Horse Riding Equipment

-Most horse riding equipment is made from leather, which means it must be kept clean and oiled.
+Most horse riding equipment is made of leather, which means it must be kept clean and oiled.
 Sweat, mud, water, and dirt are best removed from your leather horse riding equipment as soon as possible.
 Taking good care of your horse riding equipment means regularly cleaning your tack with glycerin or saddle soap and moisturizing with mink oil or some other leather treatment.
 This will prevent cracks and splits that always seem to occur at the worst possible moment.
 Well-made leather horse riding equipment will last a good long while only if it is properly cared for.

 A happy horse is far easier and more enjoyable to ride than a fearful, frustrated, tired, or angry horse.
 Keeping a ready supply of horse treats on hand should always be a part of your standard horse riding equipment.
 Everyone knows that horses love carrots and apples.
 In addition to the highly portable but not very durable treats, there are many types of commercially available horse treats that will survive your pocket far better and for longer periods of time.
 As much as your horse may beg for that sugar cube or other candy products, those sugary treats are just as bad for your horse as they are for you and should be avoided.

-Taking the time to shop for and purchase only the highest quality, best fitting horse riding equipment and horse clothing will ensure that both you and your horse will look and feel your best, both in and out of the arena!
+Taking the time to shop for and purchase only the highest quality, best fitting horse riding equipment, and horse clothing will ensure that both you and your horse will look and feel your best, both in and out of the arena!